 SNMP supports both read and write operations (GET and SET) commands on attributes.
 Some vendors do not support the SET command because of the potential to allow an unauthorized person to alter critical parameters on a network element.
-Insight Agents support the SNMP community string and a command line argument to control SET operation behavior of non-critical parameters.
-For more detailed information, refer to the appropriate Compaq Insight Management Agents User Guide.
+Insight Server Agents support the SNMP community string and a command line argument to control SET operation behavior of non-critical parameters.
+For more detailed information about the Insight Server Agents for a particular operating system, refer to the appropriate Compaq Insight Management Server Agents User Guide.